argon125/Biological-Sequence-classifiation/README.md

 The second task is to find which family the sequence belongs to.
 In this work, deep learning-based architectures are proposed to do the task.
 A comparative study on how effective various deep learning architectures for this problem is also discussed in this work.

+If you find this work useful, please cite:
+#### Sivasubramanian, Arrun, et al. "Biological Sequence Classification Using Deep Learning Architectures."
+International Conference on Innovative Computing and Communications.
+Springer, Singapore, 2023.
 Link to Paper: https://link.springer.com/chapter/10.1007/978-981-19-2821-5_44